le2kbqoahhkv68/spotify-ui/README.md

 (Spotify Branding guidelines)[https://developer.spotify.com/branding-guidelines/].

+## Spotify API

+(Spotify Web API)[https://api.spotify.com/] provides endpoints to retrieve information about songs, albums and artists.

+There's an attached Postman collection used during development for testing purposes.
+Import it from (spotifind.postman.json)[src/spotifind.postman.json].

+The used authorization guide is (Spotify Web API Client Credentials Flow)[https://developer.spotify.com/documentation/general/guides/authorization-guide/#client-credentials-flow].
+Click to see further information.

 ## Notifications

 Notifications can be thrown using a custom plugin which is a wrapper of (noty)[https://ned.im/noty/] lib.